darkconsole/avorion-mothballing/README.md

 mechanic percentage.
 So if you leave 25% of the mechanics on, it will never fall below 25%.
 Turning this off the ship will stay at the health it was mothballed at (assuming HealMult = 1).

+## MinMechanics (Float = 25.0)

+The minimum mechanic workforce that much be on the ship for mothballing to work.
+Set this to 0 to disable.
+Set this to 50 if you want to require they have 50% of the normal workforce as a minimum.

 ## Debug (Bool = false)